The Kindergarten Program

 - Parents/Guardians can be assured that during extreme weather conditions children will not be sent outdoors.
 Extra socks, shoes, mittens, hats and dress code items are important back-ups for that puddle that just couldn’t be resisted.

 The First Ride Program, which helps children become familiar with the bus, is available and will be held at the Pen Centre and the Seaway Mall.

 Bus routes and First Ride Program dates and times will be available the Niagara Student Transportation Services website or call 905-346-0290

 “Onelist” Online Registration Program

-If you require before or after school care in our schools that offer the Full Day Early Learning Program, you must register online using “Onelist.”
+All Niagara Catholic elementary schools offer before and after-school care.
+If you require before or after school care for your child, you must register online using the “Onelist.”

 Online application and waitlists for all licensed child care and before-and-after school programs can be found at Niagara Region Child Care Registry.